Indian Foreign Service

-The Indian Foreign Service (IFS) is the diplomatic service and a central civil service of the Government of India under the Ministry of External Affairs.
+The Indian Foreign Service (IFS) is a diplomatic service and a central civil service of the Government of the Republic of India under the Ministry of External Affairs.
 The Foreign Secretary is the head of the service.
-Vinay Mohan Kwatra is the 34th and the current Foreign Secretary.
+Vikram Misri is the 35th and the current Foreign Secretary.

-The service, consisting of civil servants is entrusted with handling the foreign relations of India, providing consular services and to mark India's presence in international organizations.
+The service, consisting of civil servants is entrusted with handling the foreign relations of India and providing consular services, and to mark India's presence in international organizations.
 It is the body of career diplomats serving in more than 160 Indian diplomatic missions and international organizations around the world.
 In addition, they serve at the President's Secretariat, the Prime Minister's Office and at the headquarters of MEA in New Delhi.
 They also head Regional Passport Offices throughout the country and hold positions in several ministries on deputation.

-Post-retirement, Indian Foreign Service officers have held high offices including that of President, Vice President, Governors of States, Speaker of Lok Sabha, Cabinet ministers, National security advisors.
+Indian Foreign Service officers have been 8 times Presidents of the UN Security Council, several Under-Secretary-General of the United Nations, 3 National Security Advisors, and have been elected to offices of President, Vice President, Governors of States, Speaker of Lok Sabha, and Cabinet ministers.